Islamophobia in Australia: Incidence

 Estimates of the prevalence of anti-Muslim sentiment in Australia differ.
-A large-scale poll published in 2011 found that 48.6 percent of Australians had a negative opinion of Islam.
+A large-scale poll published in 2011 found that 48.6 per cent of Australians had a negative opinion of Islam.
 Another survey published in 2014 found that a quarter of Australians held anti-Muslim views; this incidence was five times higher than that for any other religion.
-The latter survey also found that 27 percent of Muslim Australians have experienced discrimination, which was also the highest of any of the religions covered in the study.
+The latter survey also found that 27 per cent of Muslim Australians have experienced discrimination, which was also the highest of any of the religions covered in the study.
 A poll conducted by the University of South Australia's International Centre for Muslim and non-Muslim Understanding released in 2016 found that 10 per cent of Australians have hostile attitudes towards Muslims.
 Older people, those who had not completed year 12 and people outside the workforce were more likely to report anti-Muslim attitudes in this poll.
 The accompanying report concluded that the poll shows that "most Australians display low levels of Islamophobia".

 A report from Australia has found that the levels of Islamophobia among Buddhists and Hindus are significantly higher than among followers of other religions.